eisental/RedstoneChips/circuitdocs/Pisoregister.md

 ---

 A PISO shift register.
 Can be built with any bit-length determined by the number of input pins.
 When write/shift pin is set to HIGH, the data input values are stored in the register.
+In this state the circuit is in write mode and will not send any output.
-Once the write/shift pin is set to LOW, any pulse in clock input will set the output pin to the next register bit.
+Once the write/shift pin is set to LOW, the circuit changes into shift mode and any pulse in the clock input will set the output pin to the next register bit.
+Once the last bit has reached, the circuit will go back to data bit 0.

 on [Wikipedia](http://en.wikipedia.org/wiki/Shift_register)